 VanLoocke, an Assistant Professor of Agronomy at Iowa State University , is an expert in agricultural meteorology.
 He researches how humans’ use of land might impact agro-ecosystem processes in tandem with global change.
 He aims to develop and refine estimates of the impacts of ongoing and future land use change and global change on agro-ecosystem processes and services with a combination of field-based measurements and agro-ecosystem models.
 VanLoocke received his Ph.D. in Atmospheric Science in 2012 from the University of Illinois at Urbana-Champaign.

 Wendy Yang: Deputy Theme Leader

-Yang, an Assistant Professor of Plant Biology and Geology at the University of Illinois at Urbana-Champaign, is a faculty member in the Program in Ecology, Evolution, and Conservation Biology.
-Her research interests are in how human activities change how natural and managed ecosystems function and how ecosystem responses to global change can drive or slow future changes.
-Her lab group investigates controls on greenhouse gas emissions, soil nitrogen and carbon dynamics, and the coupling of biogeochemical cycles beyond carbon and nitrogen.
-Yang received her Ph.D. in 2010 in Environmental Science, Policy & Management from the University of California at Berkeley.
+Yang, an Assistant Professor of Plant Biology and Geology at the University of Illinois at Urbana-Champaign, is also on the Program in Ecology, Evolution, and Conservation Biology faculty.
+She researches human influence on natural and managed ecosystems and how ecosystem responses to global change can affect future changes.
+She studies controls on greenhouse gas emissions, soil nitrogen and carbon dynamics, and the coupling of biogeochemical cycles beyond carbon and nitrogen.
+Yang got her Ph.D. in 2010 in Environmental Science, Policy & Management from the University of California at Berkeley.